danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-05-grab-the-latest-version-number-from-a-github-repository.md

 repo.tags(function(result){ alert(JSON.stringify(result)); });
 ```

-Wow, that was easy!
-Now, let's grab the latest version number from the response.

-Since I will use this approach for all GitHub repository web sites, I decided to
+Since I will use this for all GitHub repositories, I decided to package my custom
-package my custom script according to the rest of the JavaScript library.
-I thus
+script according to the rest of the JavaScript library.
+I thus created another
-created another async method for the gh.repo prototype, like this:
+async method for the `gh.repo` prototype, like this:

 ```
 gh.repo.prototype.getLatestRelease = function(callback) {